 - Once the sprouts are nicely coloured put the pan in the oven to continue cooking or alternatively you can roast them on a baking tray like in the picture.
 Roast for about 5-10 minutes until they are tender.

 - When they are hot out of the oven add the bananas, lime zest and juice and mix together in a bowl or on the tray.
-Check the seasoning.
-Serve and enjoy!
+Check the seasoning for saltiness.
+Serve right away and enjoy!